intel/BigDL-Privacy-Preserving-Machine-Learning-Toolkit/TDX/DEVCATALOG.md

     Note: you can also customize the image according to your own needs, e.g. install third-parity python libraries or jars.

 #### Step 2.
-Prepare Model Archive file and config file
+Prepare the Model Archive file and config file

 Same as using normal TorchServe service, users need to prepare the `Model Archive` file using `torch-model-archiver` in advance.
-Check [here](https://github.com/pytorch/serve/tree/master/model-archiver#torch-model-archiver-for-torchserve) for detail instructions on how to package the model files into a `mar` file.
+Check [here](https://github.com/pytorch/serve/tree/master/model-archiver#torch-model-archiver-for-torchserve) for detailed instructions on how to package the model files into a `mar` file.

 TorchServe uses a `config.properties` file to store configurations.
 Examples can be found [here](https://pytorch.org/serve/configuration.html#config-model).
 An important configuration is `minWorkers`, the start script will try to boot up to `minWorkers` backends.